tmr08c/basicbrogrammer.github.io/content/articles/using-github-to-crosspost-to-dev-to.md

 ---
-title: How you can use github actions to publish to dev.to?
+title: Want to crosspost to dev.to?
+There's a GitHub action for that.
 published: false
 description: When I create a new markdown article, I don't want to have copy and paste that markdown to multiple other blog sites.
-So, why not let an octocat handle this work for me with a github action?
+So, why not let an octocat handle this work for me with a GitHub action?
-tags: javascript, github, opensource, actions
+tags: typescript, github, opensource, actions
 cover_image: https://cdn.nanalyze.com/uploads/2018/07/automation-rpa-teaser.jpg
 ---